Famous, Rich, and Successful People Who Were High School or College Dropouts

 Kevin James, aka Kevin George Knipfing, comedian and actor.
 He attended the State University of New York at Cortland but dropped out of college after his junior year (after taking a course in public speaking) to perform stand-up comedy.

-LeBron James, basketball player, NBA superstar.
+LeBron James, billionaire basketball player, NBA superstar.
 He left high school a year early to play in the NBA.
 He has not yet attended college.
+He became the first professional basketball player to build a fortune worth more than a billion dollars.

 P. D. James, mystery novelist.
 Her greatest regret is “that I didn’t go to university.”